-During the second half of the 20th century, it bcame obvious that Milwaukee had turned its back on one of its most valuable economic resources, the three rivers that run through the heart of the City.
-Once the center of commerce and recreation, the Milwaukee River had become one of the city's most neglected amenities.
+During the second half of the 20th century Milwaukee turned its back on a valuable economic resource, the three rivers that run through the heart of the City.
+Once the center of commerce and recreation, the Milwaukee River had become one of the City's most neglected amenities.

 In March of 1988, former Mayor John Norquist committed to change the way Milwaukee viewed its waterways.
 The City announced the with the intent to use the river as a means to connect downtown development with business and leisure activities.
 It became a partnership between the City and the private property owners along the river and downtown (later forming the Milwaukee Riverwalk District) and together they believed the project would have a far-reaching impact, improving public access to the river and increasing property values.
 The primary goal was to put a renewed focus on the river as a destination for residents, employees, and visitors alike.
 A funding mechanism was established through the creative thinking of the City's Comptroller, agreements were signed and the first riverwalks were designed in the early 90's.
 Downtown riverwalk construction, concentrated in an 8-block area, was mostly complete by 1997, transforming the Milwaukee River.

 Legal Basis of the Initiative